ImsaraSamarasinghe/Optimization-of-3D-Printed-Bone-Screws/README.md

 To run the code, you are advised to install a working version of FIREDRAKE and CYIPOPT before attempting to run any codes given in the code base.

+## Branches
+Each branch shows a part of the development process used.
+The important ones are detailed below
+1. facetNormals - The code in IDP.py creates an auxetic structure
+2. symmetry - The code runs using a symmetric boundary condition along the center of the initial domain.
+Currently the best performing code.